simonhaddadgervais/portfolio-SAM-githubactions/README.md

 ```

 *
-I use DNS validation, and I want this certificate to apply to my domain name.
+I used DNS validation, and I wanted this certificate to apply to my domain name.
-I also need to attach that certificate to my Cloudfront distribution, so I add to the distribution part in the template:
+I also needed to attach that certificate to my Cloudfront distribution,
+so I added to the distribution part in the template:
 ```yml
   # MyDistribution:
     # Properties: